-The Master’s in Clinical Rehabilitation Counseling Accelerated Distance Learning Program is an innovative online academic experience.
-This program was developed by the CACREP-accredited rehabilitation counseling graduate program at the University of Kentucky to meet the unique learning needs of rehabilitation professionals.
+The Master’s in Clinical Rehabilitation Counseling Accelerated Distance Learning Program is an innovative online academic experience at the University of Kentucky to meet the unique learning needs of rehabilitation professionals.

 The accelerated format is accomplished by dividing the traditional 16-week semester into two eight-week blocks.
 Each course’s instruction is condensed into an eight-week period.
 All coursework, with the exception of Practica and Internship is presented via asynchronous web-based instruction.
 Supervision for Practica and Internship is conducted via live compressed video and web-cam.
 Students receive quality instruction equivalent to the campus-based master’s program.
 The program can be completed in a 16-month time frame and is fully accessible to students with disabilities.
 An alternate part-time sequence of coursework is available which will allow the student to complete the program in three years.